Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- Heinicke threw for 137 passing yards in one matchup against the Panthers, 85.5 fewer yards his over/under in Sunday's game.
+- Heinicke had 137 passing yards in one matchup against the Panthers, 85.5 yards fewer than his over/under for Sunday.

-- Heinicke threw a touchdown pass in that outing against the Panthers.
+- Heinicke threw a touchdown pass in that matchup against the Panthers.

-- The 194.3 yards per game the Panthers are allowing through the air makes them the NFL's best pass defense.
+- The Panthers are conceding 194.3 passing yards per game this year, the NFL's best pass defense.

-- The Panthers have surrendered 13 touchdowns through the air (1.3 per game).
-They are eighth in the league in that category.
+- With 13 passing TDs allowed this season, the Panthers defense is ranked eighth in the NFL.

 Recent Performances